 Any drink that contains alcohol is not a food to make one strong; but is a poison to hurt, and at last to kill… Alcohol is a colorless liquid poison.
 Its presence makes what was before a good fruit juice a poisonous liquid.
 (Alcohol) changes a food to a poison … alcohol and all spirituous liquors are poisonous.30

-Not only did the approved textbooks describe alcohol as a poison; it was the cause of numerous physical problems and resulting death.
+Not only did the approved textbooks describe alcohol as a poison.
+It was the cause of many physical problems and resulting death.

 Very often in chronic, though perhaps moderate, drinkers, the arteries, instead of being strong, elastic tubes, like new rubber hoses, become hardened and unyielding, and are liable to give way.

-…in some cases the liver reaches an enormous weight, fifteen, and even twenty to twenty-five, pounds being not uncommon (Sheehan, 1984a, p.
-105).
+…in some cases the liver reaches an enormous weight, fifteen, and even twenty to twenty-five, pounds being not uncommon.

 Alcohol sometimes causes the coats of the blood vessels to grow thin.
 They are then liable at any time to cause death by bursting….
 Worse than all, when alcohol is constantly used, it may slowly change the muscles of the heart into fat.
 Such a heart cannot be so strong as if it were all muscle.
 It is sometimes so soft that a finger could easily be pushed through its walls.
 You can think what would happen if it is made to work a little harder than usual.
 It is liable to stretch and stop beating and this would cause sudden death.